-During this period, a focus on keeping beds as full as possible was a continued key strategy, given the need to respond to probable and actual COVID-19 positive tests among patients and staff at the following facilities: ESH, WSH, Fort Steilacoom, Maple Lane, and Yakima.
-Maple Lane and Fort Steilacoom reduced census to 25 clients each, and Yakima reduced census to 21.
+During this period, a focus on keeping beds as full as possible was a continued key strategy, given the need to respond to probable and actual COVID-19 positive tests among patients and staff at the following facilities: ESH, WSH, Fort Steilacoom, and Maple Lane.
+Maple Lane and Fort Steilacoom reduced census to 25 clients each.
 Each facility made these changes to allow for social distancing within the facility and to accommodate a quarantine room.
 ESH has been limited to a single forensic admission ward, which has limited its bed availability and admissions pace.
+As part of the Trueblood Contempt Settlement Agreement, Yakima was scheduled to close by the end of 2021, but the contractor made the decision to close in August due to pandemic-related staff retention issues.